Palmer Report: 2018–present

-During the 2018 Kavanaugh hearings, the Palmer Report and others falsely claimed that Zina Bash, who is of Mexican and Jewish descent, flashed a "white-power" symbol.
-David Harsanyi said the Palmer Report and others were "conspiracy-mongering in much the same way Alex Jones is conspiracy-mongering."
+During the 2018 Kavanaugh hearings, the Palmer Report and others falsely claimed that attorney Zina Bash, who is of Mexican and Jewish descent, flashed a "white-power" symbol.
+Journalist David Harsanyi said the Palmer Report and others were "conspiracy-mongering in much the same way Alex Jones is conspiracy-mongering".

 Following a speech Trump delivered on January 8, 2020 concerning an Iranian missile strike at American bases and other hostilities with Iran, the Palmer Report incorrectly claimed that a general standing behind Trump gave a "horrified look" when Trump mentioned hypersonic missiles.
-The Palmer Report also incorrectly claimed that by acknowledging the missiles, Trump leaked "classified information."
+The Palmer Report also incorrectly claimed that by acknowledging the missiles, Trump leaked "classified information".
 A video of the speech shows no general giving a horrified look and it is a well known fact that America possess hypersonic missile technology.